Senna multijuga

-Senna multijuga, the November shower or false sicklepod, is a species of flowering plant in the family Fabaceae.
+Senna multijuga, commonly known as November shower or false sicklepod, is a species of flowering plant in the family Fabaceae.
 It is native to wet tropical areas of Latin America, and widely introduced to other tropical locales such as Africa, India, Indonesia, China, Australia, and Hawaii.
 A fast-growing tree typically 10 m tall, it is planted in restoration projects, as an ornamental, and as a street tree, being especially useful under power lines.